mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <ol>
 	<li>Trump’s former national security adviser, Michael Flynn, pleaded guilty to lying to the F.B.I. about conversations with the Russian ambassador last December during the presidential transition, bringing the special counsel’s investigation into the president’s inner circle.</li>
 	<li>Former Trump campaign manager, Paul Manafort and his deputy have been charged with a 12 count indictment by special counsel Robert Mueller, which includes money laundering and conspiracy against the US.
 Both pled not guilty and are currently under house arrest.</li>
 	<li>A former foreign policy advisor to Trump was arrested in July for lying to the FBI about his contacts with Russian officials during the campaign.
 He has pled guilty, confirming his contacts with Russia in doing so and has been “proactively cooperating” with the special counsel investigations.
-This hits closes to the heart of the collusion component.</li>
+This hits closest to the heart of the collusion component.</li>
 	<li>The Senate Judiciary Committee’s investigation has gone it’s partisan ways and will be pursued separately by Republicans and Democrats on the committee.
 The commitee’s focus has been obstruction of justice in relation to possible collusion between Trump’s campaign and Russia, as it has oversight of the FBI.</li>
 	<li>126 million.
 This is the latest estimate of how many users were potentially reach by Russia’s disinformation and social media war.
 Facebook, Twitter and Google have been cooperating with Congress and the special counsel, as well as working to implement safeguards for 2018 and beyond.</li>
 </ol>